-We've received reports from Monzo customers who've been called or received a text message from someone claiming to work for Monzo.
-This type of scam can be really effective as fraudsters can easily "spoof" phone numbers so that calls or text messages look like they're coming from Monzo, when it's not actually us getting in touch.
+We've got reports from Monzo customers who've been called or received a text message from someone claiming to work for Monzo.
+This type of scam can be really effective as fraudsters can easily "spoof" phone numbers.
+This means calls or text messages look like they're coming from Monzo, when it's not actually us getting in touch.
 Fraudsters can also use scare tactics to make you believe your money isn't safe.

 If we need to call you we'll always:

 Let you know in advance that we'd like to call you.
 We'll never call you out of the blue.

 Try to confirm a time and day that suits you before we call.
 We'll either do this through the in-app chat or by email.

 Go through security questions with you before discussing your account, so we know we're talking to the account holder.

 And if we need to email you it'll be from a @monzomail.com, @monzoemail.com, or @monzo.com address.